adamkadda/what-chord/README.md

 # what-chord
-A user-friendly web app for naming chords with a piano keyboard UI.
+A simple web app for naming chords with a piano UI!

 ## Steps I'm taking to get this done